vibern0/connect-ed/README.md

 Please make sure to have a ipfs node running locally or copy the .env.production to .env.development

-Ready to start the frontend, just do it with `npm run start` from the client folder.
+To start the frontend just do it with `npm run start` from the client folder.

-In order to use the full app you need at least two different accounts.
-One of them to be the ISP, which you can use to upload the data file (`demo_data_isp_file.json`) in this project root folder in the /historical page.
-The second account to be a region admin, so you can withdraw the money donated.
-Donations are accepted by anyone.

-The demo file must be uploaded to a valid region id, for example `1302900`, as well as setting the ISP and region admin.

-To set the role to each of those two accounts, you need to use an hidden page /admin.
-Although the page is public (just not listed), only the user that deployed the contracts can actually set roles.

-You are ready, feel free to play around.
+## Demo Account View

 In case you do not want to sign up, you can see the system by using either ISP or region admin demo accounts.
+You can also view a working demo here: https://connect-ed.netlify.com

 ## Credits